1. Advanced Short Range Air to Air Missile (ASRAAM)

 SPEAR-EW

 Germany is also looking very closely at SPEAR for use in the SEAD/DEAD role, in combination with new variants of the Typhoon CAPTOR radar and other electronic systems.
-The UK is well placed here also, having the low observability of the F-35B, internal carriage of SPEAR, and options for very high payloads of SPEAR missiles on Typhoon creates a very potent combination.
+The UK is well-placed here also, having the low observability of the F-35B, internal carriage of SPEAR, and options for very high payloads of SPEAR missiles on the Typhoon creates a very potent combination.

 Put the ability to mount F-35B operations from the Queen Elizabeth aircraft carriers or forward locations together with that, and it gets even better.